clearcodes/WorkoutTracker/README.md

 WorkoutTracker
 ==============

-Sample Rest App in Node.JS, Express.JS, MongoDB and Angular.JS
+Sample Rest App in Node.JS, Express.JS, MongoDB (using mongoose connector) and Angular.JS

 Make sure, you have installed Node.JS and "npm" is working.